-The Lucky Strike Property is located 10km north of Larder Lake, Ontario and is comprised of 644 single cell un-patented mining claims.
 The Company is well financed to advance its planned exploration activities on the projects as intended.

 As of the date of this MD&A, the Company's Board of Directors consisted of the following: Collin Kettell (Executive Chairman), Vijay Mehta, Denis Laviolette, Ray Threlkeld and Douglas Hurst.